chonlei/chonlei.github.io/_pages/cv.md

 {% include base_path %}

 ## Education
-* Ph.D. in Computer Science, University of Oxford, 2020
+* 2020: Ph.D. in Computer Science, University of Oxford
-* Doctoral Training Course, Systems Approaches to Biomedical Science, University of Oxford, 2017
+* 2017: Doctoral Training Course, Systems Approaches to Biomedical Science, University of Oxford
-* B.Sc. in Physics, Imperial College London, 2016
+* 2016: B.Sc. in Physics, Imperial College London

-## Professional appointments
+## Professional Appointments
 * 2021 - _present_: Lecturer at Faculty of Health Science
   * University of Macau
   * An academic staff position appointed via an independent research fellowship, with a functionaltitle as _UM Macao Fellow_.

-## Teaching experience
+## Teaching Experience
 * 2018 - 2020: Lecturer
   * University of Oxford, Doctoral Training Centre
   * Course: _Essential Mathematics: Systems of differential equations_